-- Security protocols: for example, strand spaces are a form of event structure which support reasoning about secrecy and authentication through causal relations [86, 22, 17]; - Systems biology: biologists rediscovered Petri nets in the analysis of chemical pathways (with conditions standing for molecular species and events for reactions).
-Ideas from Petri nets and event structures are exploited in recent
+- Security protocols: for example, strand spaces are a form of event structure which support reasoning about secrecy and authentication through causal relations [19, 23, 92]; - Systems biology: biologists rediscovered Petri nets in the analysis of chemical pathways (with conditions standing for molecular species and events for reactions).
+Ideas from Petri nets and event structures are exploited in recent descriptive and analysis tools in tracking chemical pathways [28, 82]; - Physics: as causal sets in theories of quantum gravity [90]; - Hardware: in the design and analysis of asynchronous circuits [59];

-- descriptive and analysis tools in tracking chemical pathways [76, 26]; - Physics: as causal sets in theories of quantum gravity [84]; - Hardware: in the design and analysis of asynchronous circuits [54]; - Types and proof: as representations of propositions as types, and of proofs [37, 3, 24]; - Nondeterministic dataflow: where numerous researchers have used or rediscovered causal models in providing a compositional semantics-see [71] and its references; - Network diagnostics: in the monitoring and fault diagnosis of communication networks [9]; - Logic of programs: in concurrent separation logic where some artificialities in Brookes' pioneering soundness proof are obviated through a Petri-net model [43]; - Partial order model checking: following the seminal work of McMillan [58] the unfolding of nets is exploited in the automated analysis of systems [29]; - Distributed computation: event structures appear both classically [55] and recently in the Bayesian analysis of trust [67].
+- Types and proof: as representations of propositions as types, and of proofs [4, 25, 41]; - Nondeterministic dataflow: where numerous researchers have used or rediscovered causal models in providing a compositional semantics-see [76] and its references; - Network diagnostics: in the monitoring and fault diagnosis of communication networks [10]; - Logic of programs: in concurrent separation logic where some artificialities in Brookes' pioneering soundness proof are obviated through a Petri-net model [49]; - Partial order model checking: following the seminal work of McMillan [64] the unfolding of nets is exploited in the automated analysis of systems [32]; - Distributed computation: event structures appear both classically [60] and recently in the Bayesian analysis of trust [71].

-To illustrate the close relationship between Petri nets (based on the changes events incur on local states) and the 'partial-order models' of occurrence nets and event structures (possessing a global partial order of causal dependency on events), we consider how a Petri net can be unfolded first to a net of occurrences and from there to an event structure [68].
+To illustrate the close relationship between Petri nets (based on the changes events incur on local states) and the 'partial-order models' of occurrence nets and event structures (possessing a global partial order of causal dependency on events), we consider how a Petri net can be unfolded first to a net of occurrences and from there to an event structure [72].
 The unfolding construction is analogous to the well-known method of unfolding a transition system to a tree, and is central to several analysis tools in the applications above.
 In the figure, the net on top has loops.
 It is an example of a (1-safe) Petri net.
-Its conditions, drawn as circles, stand for local states.
-Its events are drawn as rectangles.
-When an event occurs it ends the holding of its preconditions (those conditions with arcs into the event) and begins the holding of its postconditions (those conditions with arcs from the event).
+Its conditions drawn as circles stand for local states.
+An event, a rectangle, when it occurs ends the holding of its preconditions (those conditions with arcs into the event) and begins the holding of its postconditions (those conditions with arcs from the event).
 Initially the two conditions at the bottom are imagined to hold, shown by their being marked.
 Initially any of the three events with marked preconditions can occur, ending the holding of its respective precondition and beginning the holding of its postcondition.
-Though of the three, the two events on the left are in conflict, in the sense that only one of them can occur-they compete to end the holding of their common precondition.
+Though of them, the two events on the left are in conflict, in the sense that only one of them can occur-they compete to end the holding of their common precondition.
 Either of those two events can occur concurrently with the third event to the right, in the sense that the third event shares no pre- or postconditions with them and so can occur independently.
 Once one of the two conflicting events and the event to the right have occurred all the preconditions of the top event will hold and it can occur, restoring the marking of conditions to its original state.